AlexSischin/BankDepositPredictor/ANALYSIS.md

 | Linear probability feature    | -        | Inverse logistic function of probability feature                |
 | Polynomial series of features | -        | Set of features, each representing some order of magnitude of X |

+# Goal

+Train a logistic regression model without using libraries for ML to predict whether a given bank customer will subscribe a term deposit.

 # Overview

 ![img.png](img/img.png)